climopy-dev/climopy/README.rst

 |build-status| |coverage| |docs| |license| |pr-welcome|

+This package is meant to help geophysical scientists complete a variety of analysis tasks.
-This package includes utilities for analyzing and processing geophysical datasets, including several common statistical and objective analysis techniques, formulas for derived physical quantities, and physical constants.
+It provides handy functions for objective and statisical analysis methods, formulas for deriving physical quantities, and utilities for downloading data.
 The documentation is `published on readthedocs <https://climpy.readthedocs.io>`__.

 Many atmospheric scientists may already have scripts for data analysis tasks lying around.
-But this package is meant to be a standardized, well-documented consolidation of these tasks.
+But this is meant to be a standardized, user-friendly consolidation of these tasks.

 This is a work-in-progress -- currently, there is no formal release on PyPi.
 For the time being, you may install directly from Github using: